ncarrier/carino-packages-adbd/README.md

 ## Overview

-This git repository provides an adaptation to the Android Debug Bridge daemon, in order to be used on linux only platforms.
+This git repository provides an adaptation to the *Android Debug Bridge daemon*, in order to be used on linux only platforms.
 Only the sctrictly needed modifications have been made to provide base functionality of adbd (on target) and proper interaction with adb (client, on host).
 Some functionalities shoudn't